 B: How do we fix Systems Engineering? (by Mike Griffin)

 Dr. Michael Griffin was Nasa administrator, Undersecretary of Defense in Research in Engineering, and had a long history in the US Space program.
 The following is from a speech given in 2010, and is assigned reading for the course.
 A video of Dr. Griffin's speech is below.

-C: How do we fix Systems Engineering? (by Pat Hillberg)
+C: Fix Systems Engineering! (by Pat Hillberg)

 Decomposing problems into small manageable pieces inevitably leads to dysfunction, which in turn leads to either scandalous products, or a failure to innovate.
-Our Systems Engineering tools are not capable of modeling the economic and cultural aspects of the organizations responsible for the products.
-We need Systems Thinking.
+Our Systems Engineering tools are not capable of modeling the economic and cultural aspects of the organizations responsible for the products -- we need Systems Thinking.

-Discusses other project management techniques as a lead-in to Scrum, and then posits that its true value is as a means to encourage Collective Learning.
+This lecture briefly discusses other project management techniques as a lead-in to Scrum, and then posits that its true value is as a means to encourage Collective Learning.

-Optional: Mike Griffin Video
+Mike Griffin Video

 In the following video (optional for the course) Griffin gives this talk at the Stevens Institute of Technology.
 (It runs a little under an hour.)